Gradian-me/gradian-app/src/docs/security/SECURITY_IMPLEMENTATION_SUMMARY.md

 ### Verify Token Storage
 1. Login to application
 2. Check browser DevTools → Application → Storage
-3. Verify tokens are NOT in localStorage
+3. Verify access tokens are NOT in localStorage (stored in memory only)
-4. Verify tokens ARE in Cookies (httpOnly, secure)
+4. Verify refresh tokens ARE in Cookies (httpOnly, secure)
+5. Verify access tokens are NOT in cookies (stored in memory only)

+### Verify Logout Flow
+1. Click logout button
+2. Check browser console for `[LOGOUT_FLOW]` logs
+3. Verify all cookies are cleared (check DevTools → Application → Cookies)
+4. Verify all localStorage stores are cleared
+5. Verify redirect to login page occurs

 ## Important Notes

 ### ⚠️ Token Storage
+- **Access tokens**: Stored in memory only (not in cookies or localStorage)
-- **Current**: Tokens are stored in httpOnly cookies (server-side)
+- **Refresh tokens**: Stored in httpOnly cookies (server-side)
-- **Never store tokens in**: localStorage, sessionStorage, or React state
+- **Never store tokens in**: localStorage, sessionStorage, or React state (except memory for access tokens)
-- The login API already sets cookies - localStorage storage has been removed
+- The login API sets refresh token cookies - access tokens are stored in memory by client

 ### ⚠️ Environment Variables
 - Variables prefixed with `NEXT_PUBLIC_` are exposed to the browser